 He was right first guess.

-‘It’s ok,’ he said to Karen, ‘Looks like it’s an outage of some sort.
+‘It’s ok,’ he said to Hannah, ‘Looks like it’s an outage of some sort.
 A weird one, but nothing too out of the ordinary.
 Our augs aren’t damaged from what I can see.’

 ‘Might be normal for you, you do this for a living.’
-Karen curled into his shoulder and Harry put his arm around her.
+Hannah curled into his shoulder and Harry put his arm around her.
 ‘Kind of a downer after the night we were having.’

 ‘Yeah, I suppose it is.’
 He looked up to see people in the crowd pointing at the city hall.
 Letters appeared, drawn in red, dripping down the front of the now unadorned façade of the civic building.